 Seasonal changes in cross-shelf transport of dissolved inorganic carbon across the Louisiana shelf.

-Michelle Anderson1, Kanchan Maiti2 and Z. George Xue1, (1)Louisiana State University, Oceanography and Coastal Sciences, Baton Rouge, LA, United States, (2)Louisiana State University, Department of Oceanography and Coastal Sciences, Baton Rouge, LA, United States
+Michelle Anderson1, Kanchan Maiti2 and Z. George Xue1, (1)Louisiana State University, Oceanography and Coastal Sciences, Baton Rouge, LA, United States, (2)Louisiana State University, Department of Oceanography and Coastal Sciences, Baton Rouge, United States

 Abstract: